Efficient evaluation of expectations of functions of a L\'evy process and its extremum: Preliminaries

 \subsection{Wiener-Hopf factorization}

-Let $X$ be a L\'evy process on $\bR$, $X_0=\barX_0=\uX_0=0$, and let $T_q$ be an exponentially distributed random variable of mean $1/q$, independent of $X$; operators $\cE^\pm_q$ are defined in Introduction.
-We will also need the EPV operator $\cEq$ (normalized resolvent) defined by $\cEq u(x)=\bE[u(X_{T_q})]$.
-Lemma \ref{l:deep} and equalities \eq{eq:operWHF} and \eq{whf0} are three equivalent forms of the Wiener-Hopf factorization for L\'evy processes.
+Lemma \ref{l:deep} and equalities \eq{eq:operWHF} and \eq{whf0} below are three equivalent forms of the Wiener-Hopf factorization for L\'evy processes.
 Eq. \eq{whf0} and \eq{eq:operWHF} are special cases of the Wiener-Hopf factorization in complex analysis and the general theory of boundary problems for pseudo-differential operators (pdo), where more general classes of functions and operators appear (see, e.g., \cite{eskin}).

 In probability, the version \eq{whf0} was obtained (see \cite{sato} for references) before Lemma \ref{l:deep}; the version \eq{eq:operWHF} was proved in \cite{BLSIAM02,NG-MBS,barrier-RLPE,EPV,IDUU} under additional regularity conditions on the process, and in \cite{single}, for any L\'evy process.